Ecoregion: Miombo Woodland

 About thirty years ago, Kasanka’s wildlife had been plundered by poachers almost to the point of becoming yet another defunct national park.
 In 1987 British-born David Lloyd, the founder of Kasanka Trust, teamed up with a local farmer to rescue the park and its wildlife.
 Three years after the Trust was founded, National Parks and Wildlife Services handed over the management of the park to the Trust, and since then the park has gone from strength to strength.

-Now the park has become a world-renowned safari destination, hosting the opportunity to not only witness the spectacle of eight million Straw-coloured Fruit Bats flying to their roosting forests over a magnificent African sunset, but also the chance to see rare antelope such as the Sitatunga, Sable and Puku.
+Now the park has become a world-renowned safari destination, hosting the opportunity to not only witness the spectacle of ten million Straw-coloured Fruit Bats flying to their roosting forests over a magnificent African sunset, but also the chance to see rare antelope such as the Sitatunga, Sable and Puku.

 The ecotourism aspect of the park, managed by the Trust, has been vital in securing funds for conservation projects and creating jobs which involve local communities in the protection of this important habitat.